How many feature scripts will you write without success until you consider a new direction?

 Screenplay contest deadlines are fast approaching.
 Did you just complete your latest screenplay or a new draft?
 Is it time for in-depth consultation?
 Check out my professional services by clicking on the blue icon below for the link to my website to schedule a consultation.
 You never get a second chance to make a first great impression with your screenplay.
 Make the time to get it right.

-Now available my COFFEE RING CARTOONS merchandise for screenwriters at my online store.
+Now available new merch of my COFFEE RING CARTOONS for screenwriters at my online store.
 Mugs, t-shirts, drink coasters, note cards, notebooks, pint glasses, and mouse pads.
 Click on the photo below for the link to my online store to purchase merchandise.

 “Take a person like Picasso, you know, who does double profiles and has gone through cubism and God knows what, but he knows every muscle in the human body.
 If you ask him to draw the figure of a man or a woman, there wouldn’t be a muscle out of place.
 You’ve got to know your craft in order to express the art.”—Alfred Hitchcock